 “One of the things I have always loved about hand-weaving is that it is the simultaneous building of the structure and the image at the same time.”
 Matson suggests that the history of textiles and painting is “the ingenuity of the human brain working its way out over time,” engaging in an underlying conversation of shared experience.
 In Christy Matson’s work, we see expression and perception, ideas and information, helping us better understand ourselves, and the world in which we live.

-Christy Matson (b.
+Christy MATSON (b.
 1979, Seattle, WA) received her BFA from the University of Washington (Seattle, WA) and her MFA from California College of the Arts (San Francisco, CA).
-Matson’s work has recently been featured in solo exhibitions at Philip Martin Gallery, Milwaukee Art Museum (Milwaukee, WI), Cranbook Museum of Art (Bloomfield Hills, MI) and Long Beach Museum of Art (Long Beach, CA).
-Her work was highlighted in such group exhibitions as, "Pocket Universe," Philip Martin Gallery (Los Angeles, CA); “Arcadia and Elsewhere,” James Cohan Gallery (New York, NY), “Seeing Chicago,” curated by Duro Olowu (Museum of Contemporary Art, Chicago, IL); “40 Under 40: Craft Futures” (Smithsonian Museum of American Art, Washington, DC); John Michael Kohler Art Center (Sheboygan, WI); Contemporary Arts Museum (Houston, TX); Knoxville Museum of Art (Knoxville, TN); Municipio di Maniago, (Pordenone Italy); Virginia Commonwealth University (Richmond, VA); Ciurlionis National Museum of Art (Kaunas, Lithuania); Hyde Park Art Center (Chicago, IL); Bakersfield Museum of Art (Bakersfield, CA); Craft and Folk Art Museum, (Los Angeles, CA); and Museum of Craft and Folk Art (San Francisco, CA).
-Articles and reviews on Christy Matson’s work have appeared in New York Times, Los Angeles Times, San Francisco Chronicle, Sculpture, Fiber Arts, Textile, Artillery, Surface Design Journal and Time Out.
+Matson’s recent and upcoming solo and group exhibitions include, “Index Color” Philip Martin Gallery (Los Angeles, CA); Milwaukee Art Museum (Milwaukee, WI); Cranbook Museum of Art (Bloomfield Hills, MI); Long Beach Museum of Art (Long Beach, CA); “Arcadia and Elsewhere,” James Cohan Gallery (New York, NY); “Seeing Chicago,” curated by Duro Olowu, Museum of Contemporary Art (Chicago, IL); “40 Under 40: Craft Futures,” Smithsonian Museum of American Art (Washington, DC); John Michael Kohler Art Center (Sheboygan, WI); Contemporary Arts Museum (Houston, TX); Knoxville Museum of Art (Knoxville, TN); Municipio di Maniago, (Pordenone Italy); Virginia Commonwealth University (Richmond, VA); Ciurlionis National Museum of Art (Kaunas, Lithuania); Hyde Park Art Center (Chicago, IL); Bakersfield Museum of Art (Bakersfield, CA); Craft and Folk Art Museum, (Los Angeles, CA); and Museum of Craft and Folk Art (San Francisco, CA).
+Articles and reviews on Christy Matson’s work have appeared in the New York Times, Los Angeles Times, San Francisco Chronicle, Sculpture, Fiber Arts, Textile, Artillery, Surface Design Journal and Time Out.
 Matson is represented by Volume (Chicago, IL) and Rebecca Camacho Presents (San Francisco, CA).
 Christy Matson lives and works in Los Angeles, CA.